Amandatec/letscode/README.md

-# Let´s code 🚀
+# 🚀Let´s code (Bora Codar)

 This is a repository created to place all my projects from "Bora Codar" by Rocketseat.

 ## 💻 Project

- "Bora codar" is a weekly challenge where they place one figma design app every Wednesday by 11 am, and we have one week to develop the project and add any functionality we can.
+ "Bora codar" is a weekly challenge where they put a layout on figma every Wednesday at 11am, and we have a week to develop the project and add as many features as we can.

-After one week they will give a resolution for the challenge with the educator @Maykbrito.
+After a week they will give a resolution to the challenge with educator @Maykbrito.

-🚀 To participate you can access this link  [**#boraCodar**🔗](https://boracodar.dev/#)
+🏁 To participate you can access this link  [**#boraCodar**🔗](https://boracodar.dev/#)

-## My projects
+## 💡 My projects

 * [**Media Player**](https://github.com/Amandatec/boracodar/week1-mediaplayer)
 * [**Product Card**](https://github.com/Amandatec/boracodar/week2-productcard)